• Home

 If you like sweet stuff from time to time, I can give you some good news: You do not have to pursue total abstinence.

 You may use sucrose in small amounts, as it consists equally of glucose and fructose, but you will feel better by choosing safe alternatives.
-These alternative are for example Stevia or dextrose.
+These alternatives are for example Stevia or dextrose.

 Do not use honey or sweeteners like sorbitol to sweeten your food as they will worsen your symptoms.